leovantoji/Bertelsmann_Udacity_TechScholarship_CloudDevOps_Nanodegree/Notes.md

   - Configure your virtual network with public or private facing subnets.
   - Launch your servers in the selected networks to secure access.
 - **VPC (Virtual Private Cloud)** allows you to create your own private network in the cloud.
 You can launch services, like EC2, inside of that private network.
 A VPC spans all the AZ's in the region.
+- A **Subnet** is a subset of the overall VPC network and it only exists in a single availability zone, unlike its parent network, the VPC.
+  - A subnet contains resources, and can be assigned access rights that apply to all resources within that subnet.
+Subnets can be public or private.
+  - Public subnets are accessible to external users.
+Private subnets are only accessed internally by other resources within your cloud container.
+- A **Route table** is a set of entries or rules associated with one or more of your subnets inside your VPC.
+  - These rules allow or deny traffic to/from the address ranges that you specify.
+  - Rules can be as open as the entire world or restricted to a single IP address.
+- Use IP addresses for **routing traffic**.
+We can route traffic to stay within the VPC, or within a particular subnet, for security reasons.
+- An **Internet Gateway (IGW)** is a resource thaat enables inbound and outbound traffic from the internet to your VPC.
+  - An Internet Gateway allows external users to communicate with parts of your VPC.
+  - You **don't need an Internet Gateway** if you create a private VPC for an application that is internal to your company.
+- **Network Address Translation (NAT) Gateway** provides outbound-only Internet Gateway for private services to access the Internet.
+This keeps the private service protected from inbound connections, but allows it to connect to the Internet in order to perform functions such as downloading software updates.
+  - The NAT Gateway serves as an intermediary to take a private resource's request, connect to the Internet, and then relay the response back to the private resource without exposing that private resource's IP address to the public.
+  - NAT Gateways must be placed inside the public subnets and not the private subnets.
+NAT Gateways need to be in the public subnet so that they can communicate with the public Internet, and handle requests from resources that are in a private subnet.
 - **Compute power in the cloud** is a faster way to build applications, providing:
   - No servers to manage (i.e. serverless).
   - Ability to continuously scale.